Hematopathology Consultation, Wet Tissue

 In our consultative practice, we strive to bring the customer the highest quality of diagnostic pathology, in all areas of expertise, aiming to utilize only those ancillary tests that support the diagnosis in a cost-effective manner, and to provide a rapid turnaround time for diagnostic results.

-Appropriate stained and unstained slides and tissue sampling/fixation are required in order to make a diagnosis on routine stains, and on which special stains or studies may be required.
-The referring pathologist's name and phone number are essential.
-Specific diagnosis may require correlation with clinical information.
+All appropriate stained/ unstained slides, biopsy tissue and aspirate are required in order to make a diagnosis.
+The referring pathologist's and clinician's name and phone numbers are essential.
+Specific diagnosis may require correlation with clinical information, this information must be included.